kyma-project/nats-manager/docs/user/README.md

 The NATS Manager is responsible for starting the Controller which creates, watches, and reconciles the relevant resources.

-  - ConfigMap
+  - ConfigMaps
-  - Secret
+  - Secrets
-  - Service
+  - Services
-  - Stateful Set
+  - StatefulSets
-  - DestinationRule
+  - DestinationRules

 ## API/Custom Resource Definitions